hiveeyes/terkin-datalogger/doc/backlog.rst

     - system: rssi, cycles
     - observations: all the data
 - [o] Report about to how many telemetry targets data will be sent
-- [o] Properly calculate sleep time from interval and duty cycle duration
-- [o] Connect to Beep
 - [o] Follow up with
     - https://community.hiveeyes.org/t/terkin-for-micropython/233/10
     - https://community.hiveeyes.org/t/fipy-verliert-programm-nach-power-off-durch-leeren-lipo-vermutlich-brownout-filesystem-corruption/2057